mrchaosbude/TwitchDropsMiner-/README.md

 flag you pass still takes precedence over what is stored in the file, so you can temporarily override the saved defaults when needed.
 You can also enable `telegram_commands` to let the Telegram bot list or change these defaults; send `/help` to the bot for the available commands.
+When you change Telegram values with `/set`, the wrapper reloads the credentials immediately so subsequent drop notifications and commands use the fresh token, chat, or forum thread without restarting the miner.

 ### Pictures: